Leica D-LUX 7 vs Sony A1

 Studio photographers will appreciate that the Sony A1 (unlike the D-LUX 7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D-LUX 7 and the A1 are recent models that are part of the current product line-up.
 The D-LUX 7 replaced the earlier Leica D-LUX Typ 109, while the A1 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.
+Further information on the features and operation of the D-LUX 7 and A1 can be found, respectively, in the Leica D-LUX 7 Manual (free pdf) or the online Sony A1 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Leica D-LUX 7 and the Sony A1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.